-According to the Patriotic Service Dog Foundation, there are an estimated 460,000 Veterans from the Iraq and Afghanistan war who are struggling with Post Traumatic Stress Disorder (PTSD) or Traumatic Brain Injury (TBI).
+According to the Patriotic Service Dog Foundation, there are an estimated 460,000 Veterans from the Iraq and Afghanistan war who are struggling with Post-Traumatic Stress or Traumatic Brain Injury (TBI).
 One of the most difficult statistics to read is that there are approximately 22 Veterans a day who are struggling and commit suicide.
 The Light Up to Live and Patriotic Service Dog Foundation are working to find ways to help provide support, hope and help to our military men and women, especially those who are returning home from active duty and entering civilian life again.

-The Patriotic Service Dog Foundation mission is “to provide highly trained service dogs to those in need that can benefit from a service dog at little or no cost to the recipients, including, but not limited to, wounded service men and women of the United States Military Forces.
+The Patriotic Service Dog Foundation mission is “to provide highly trained service dogs to those in need that can benefit from a service dog at little or no cost to the recipients, including, but not limited to, wounded servicemen and women of the United States Military Forces.
 Through donations solicited from the general public the organization will provide support for the raising, care, and training of service dogs from puppyhood to certification with a recipient as a “Service Dog Team.”
 We will also support the ongoing dog/recipient training as needed to ensure a mutually beneficial dog/recipient relationship.”

 Light Up To Live and the Patriotic Service Dog Foundation